 Code Device Notes

 1 /dev/input/ Direct host PC speaker use.

 by-path/platform-

 pcspkr-event-spkr

 2 /dev/tty Uses the terminal association of the VM process.

 VM needs to be started on a virtual console.

 3 /dev/tty0 or /dev/vc/0 Can only be used by user root or users with

 capability cap_sys_tty_config

-9 user specified console or evdev ser specified console or evdev Like 1-3, just with a custom device path.
+9 user specified console or evdev Like 1-3, just with a custom device path.

 device path

 70 /dev/tty Standard beep only.
 Loses frequency and length.

 See code 2.

-79 user specified terminal device e Like 70, just with a custom device path.
+79 user specified terminal device ll device Like 70, just with a custom device path.

 path

 100 all of the above Tries all above codes.